|

 non-metallic from left to right).
 All the elements use the same number of electron shells which equals the period number (e.g. sodium's electron arrangement 2.8.1, the first element in Period 3).

-and from Sc to Zn are called the 1st Transition Metals Series of Elements
+and these elements from Sc to Zn are called the 1st Transition Metals Series of Elements

 ...

-- directly below them, but not shown, are further
+- Directly below them, but not shown, the further

 - so the Transition Metals Series are just a